LaGauffre/smart_parametric_insurance/README.md

 - **`loss_distribution` Folder**: Includes scripts to study the distribution of the individual risk model.

 ### 3. `solidity` Folder
 This folder contains the Solidity code for the smart contract.
-The main implementation can be found in:
+The main implementation can be found in: contracts/ParametricInsurance.sol

+Feel free to explore the repository and use the code as described in the paper.

+---

+For any questions or feedback, please contact the authors or submit an issue to this repository.